 Whenever you travel to a country, it's always nice to know some interesting facts beforehand.
 Below, you can find some Czech Republic fun facts to help you prepare for your trip, a quiz, or just for fun!.

 Czech Republic Fun Facts

 This post is part of a series of fun facts posts I'm doing for every country I have articles about here on the blog.
-Given their nature, these posts are research-based and even though a lot of time has gone into them, it's still possible a mistake has snuck in.
-If you see something that looks incorrect, please let me know at sofie [at] wonderfulwanderings.com and I'll look into it.
+These posts are research-based and although a lot of time has gone into finding the facts, it's still possible a mistake has snuck into these fun facts about Czech Republic.
+If you see something that looks incorrect, please inform me at sofie [at] wonderfulwanderings.com and I'll look into it.
 Thanks!